Care and Feeding

 You can find all kinds of good written and visual information and tips on the Internet about caring for your German Shepherd.
 The members of the Diablo Valley German Shepherd Dog Club offer their thoughts on the subject based on their collective decades of experience with German Shepherds.
-We know how smart, sly, cunning and strong they are, even resorting to becoming drama divas to make their unhappiness known.
-Here are some tips about grooming and caring for your German Shepherd from members of the Diablo Valley German Shepherd Dog Club.
+We know how smart, sly, cunning and strong they are, even resorting to becoming drama divas to make their unhappiness known, so we hope these tips will make your GSD's care and feeding pleasurable for both of you.

 German Shepherd dogs are clean by design and temperament.
 While they shed, all the time and sometimes heavily, you’ll soon notice that mud and dirt seem to disappear from their coats.
 Few of them delight in rolling in mud holes as other breeds may and, in fact, many will go out of their way to avoid puddles.
 You will, however, learn that regular grooming improves their appearance and staves off minor injuries to or diseases of the skin, ears, and feet.